-- Review of your recent medical history and a physical examination
+- review your recent medical history and do a physical examination

-As your need for cancer care decreases, your follow-up care may transition to your primary care physician.
+As you need less cancer care over time, we may transition your follow-up care to your primary care physician.
 The timing for this depends on your particular cancer and treatment.
-Memorial Sloan-Kettering experts are always available if you or your doctors ever have a cancer-related question about your cancer care or if a new cancer-related problem arises.
+We’re always available if you or your doctors ever have a cancer-related question or if a new cancer-related problem arises.

 Your Follow-Up Care Team